 When the overall risk is in question, Jakarta can be considered not so safe city.
 Tourists need to exercise a high degree of caution in Jakarta, and this is all due to the high threat of terrorist attack.
-Your personal security is at danger at all times, so you need to pay special attention.
-Before deciding to come here, you should watch media to get the latest information about safety.
+Your security is at danger at all times, so you need to pay special attention.
+Before deciding to come here, you should watch the media to get the latest information about safety.

 TRANSPORT & TAXIS RISK : MEDIUM